Department Chairs' Information for IAS Promotion

 5.2.1 Department IAS Promotion Committee Report

-This section of the report justifies the departmental promotion committee’s decision that, in the context of the department, the candidate’s record warrants career progression.
+This section of the report justifies the departmental promotion committee’s decision that, in the context of the department, the candidate’s record warrants promotion.
 This section consists of separate statements on teaching, professional development/creative activity/scholarship, and/or service.
-The vote of the committee is reported on the transmittal form and a signature page, signed by all members of the committee, is to be appended to this section of the report.
-A sample signature page is included at the end of this document.
-Once the deadline for transmittal of the portfolio to the Dean’s office has passed, the portfolio is closed and cannot be modified.
+The vote of the committee is reported on the transmittal and signature form, signed by all members of the committee.
+The scanned PDF of the transmittal and signature form is uploaded and appended to the departmental promtion committee report.
+The transmittal and signature form template is available on the Human Resources Promotion webpage at http://www.uwlax.edu/hr/current/Career-Development/Career_Progression/TransPage.pdf and a sample can be found in Appendix E. Once the deadline for transmittal of the portfolio to the Dean’s office has passed, the portfolio is closed and cannot be modified.

 A candidate’s departmental colleagues are in the best position to make accurate judgments as to the quality of instruction in that discipline.
-The CPC assumes that a candidate recommended for career progression by a department is regarded as a good teacher within that department.
-Nonetheless, the CPC asks the department to evaluate the quality of teaching both in terms of content and method and to provide specific evidence in support of the candidate’s success in securing student interest, effort, and progress.
+The IASPC assumes that a candidate recommended for promotion by a department is regarded as a good teacher within that department.
+Nonetheless, the IASPC asks the department to evaluate the quality of teaching both in terms of content and method and to provide specific evidence in support of the candidate’s success in securing student interest, effort, and progress.

 Examples of such evidence include reports of classroom observation by tenured faculty or senior IAS, comparative results on common or standardized tests, outcomes of departmental assessment activities, and performances or exhibitions by the candidate’s students.
 Simple testimony that a candidate is believed to be a good teacher, whether from the department chair, chair of the department’s IAS promotion committee, or a mentor, is likely to be greatly discounted without specific corroborating evidence.
 Classroom visit reports on their own carry less weight than an analysis of the reports that places the observations in context and draws appropriate conclusions.
-Reports or letters resulting from classroom visits may be included in a hyperlink.
+Reports or letters, resulting from classroom visits, may be included by the candidate as part of their portfolio.

 This section should put SEI information into context by including, for example: (1) an explanation of how the candidate’s SEI scores compare to others in the department, (2) a comparison of SEI scores for a course with those of department members who teach the same course, (3) an interpretation of the candidate’s SEI scores in general and for specific courses, and (4) an explanation of any trends in those scores.